celery/celery/CONTRIBUTING.rst

 2) Modify ``setup.py``

-    After the requirements file is added you need to add it as an option to :file:`setup.py` in the ``extras_require`` section::
+    After the requirements file is added, you need to add it as an option to :file:`setup.py` in the ``extras_require`` section::

         extra['extras_require'] = {